umbraco/UmbracoDocs/Reference/Searching/Examine/overview-explanation.md

 The optional value you pass into Fuzzy between 0 and 1 specifies how Fuzzy or how close the match is to the original.
 For instance a match of 0.5 will not return when a threshold of 0.8 is specified.

 ### Boosting
-Sometime you want to give a field more relevance than others.
-Thankfully we can use the concept of Boosting.
-What this does is give a particular query a higher relevance.
-That means that you can for instance say that if the nodeName contains the query then Boost it because its more relevant than those that only contain the term in the body.
+Sometimes you want hits in particular fields to result in higher relevance (score).
+Thankfully we can use the concept of Boosting to achieve this.
+By using Boost we can for instance define that if a match is found in the "nodeName" or the "metaTitle" it is more relevant than a match in the body.

 	var query = searchCriteria.Fields("nodeName","hello".Boost(8)).Or().Field("metaTitle","hello".Boost(5)).Compile();